 Face flash liveness

-At Visage Technologies we’ve recently developed flash liveness as an anti-spoofing method.
+At Visage Technologies we’ve recently developed a flash liveness prototype.
 The project was funded by Visual Sweden.

 Face flash liveness is based on reflectance.
 It’s meant to be used on devices that have a camera positioned close to their screen, such as smartphones, tablets, etc. That way, the screen can “flash” the face, allowing the camera to capture how the light from the screen reflects on the face.
 The algorithms can then determine whether the flashed face belongs to a live person, or it’s just a reproduction such as a photo or a video.